Last updated on September 13th, 2021 at 10:30 am

 What (Exactly) Is A Small RV?

-I’ve broken down this article into different classes and then found the smallest RVs within that class.
-But since just about everyone can agree that Class A RVs are anything but small you won’t find them on this list.
+I’ve broken down this article into different classes and have gone on to explore the smallest RVs within each class.
+But since just about everyone can agree that Class A RVs are anything but small, you won’t find them on this list.

-I find that most RVer’s are pretty committed to a certain class of rig and most folks aren’t willing to go from a Class C to a say a teardrop trailer.
+I find that most RVers are pretty committed to a certain class of rig and most folks aren’t willing to go from a Class C to something like a teardrop trailer.

 So if you already know what class you’re looking for you can feel free to skip ahead!

-Why Type of Bathroom Can You Expect to Find on A Small RV?
+Why Type of Bathroom Can You Expect to Find In A Small RV?

 RV bathrooms may vary in square footage, toilet type, height, etc. However, the overall functionality can be broken down into type basic classifications: dry bath and wet bath.